Vast and varied, Alaska is an ideal setting for an Overland challenge trip.

 Days 13-17: Backpack Kesugi Ridge

 We’ll drive north to Denali State Park, where we’ll hike for four days along Kesugi Ridge offering us staggering views of giant Denali, North America’s highest peak.
 Averaging seven to eight miles per day on the trail, we’ll continue to learn and practice the backcountry skills we addressed in the Talkeetna Mountains.

 Days 20-26: Backpack the Chugach Mountains

 From Talkeetna, we’ll drive south to Palmer and prepare for our final backcountry hike.
-For eight days, we’ll hike in the Chugach Mountains over challenging terrain.
+For seven days, we’ll hike in the Chugach Mountains over challenging terrain.
 Averaging five to six miles per day on the trail, we’ll hike up braided riverbeds, over passes, along ridges and through fields of blueberry bushes and fireweed.
 During the last few days, every student will co-lead the group for a day, testing their planning, navigation and leadership skills under the careful supervision of the Overland leaders.

 At the end of the trip, we’ll return to Anchorage and celebrate a month of adventure, accomplishment and fun in the great Alaskan wilderness.